 Step 1: You will need to download and install AnyRecover onto your computer.
 Once it is installed, launch the program and click on the “External Device Recovery” option.

 Step 2: Make sure that hard drives were correctly connected and recognized by the software.
 Then click "Next".

-Step 3: Then you will be asked which file type you want recovered, so choose one or as many as you would like and hit the scan button.
+Step 3: Then you will be asked which file type you want to be recovered, so choose one or as many as you would like and hit the scan button.
 Depending on which file type you have selected and how many need to be recovered will determine how long the scanning process is.
 It usually takes just a few minutes.

 Step 4: Once the scanning process is done, AnyRecover will provide you with a list of all the discovered files.
 In this list, you can preview them and decide if you want to recover them or not.
-Select which ones you want recovered and hit the recover button.
+Select which ones you want to be recovered and hit the recover button.

-The first method is to use Windows built-in management command line as it will allow you to check on your hard drive’s health.
-All drives will have SMART mode which stands for self-monitoring, analysis, and reporting technology, which can be accessed using the WMIC or Windows Management Instrumentation Command Line.
+The second method is to use Windows built-in management command line as it will allow you to check on your hard drive’s health.
+All drives will have a SMART mode which stands for self-monitoring, analysis, and reporting technology, which can be accessed using the WMIC or Windows Management Instrumentation Command Line.

 Once you use the command, you will receive a status report on your hard drive’s health.
 If it says “OK” for your drive, you are good to go.
 If it says “Bad” or “Unknown” or “Caution” you will want to run an immediate backup as your hard drive is failing.